UbiCastTeam/django-web-utils/django_web_utils/file_browser/readme.md

 # File browser Django app

-This app allows you to manipulate the file in a specific directory.
+This app allows you to manipulate files in a specific directory.

 ## Mandatory settings